kubernetes-retired/kpng/doc/service-proxy.md

 ## "Local" Internal and External Traffic Policy

-If a service has `.spec.internalTrafficPolicy` set to `"Local"`, then "internal" traffic to the service (that is, traffic which comes from a pod or node in the cluster) should only be redirected to endpoint IPs on the node that the connection originated from.
-(If there are no endpoint IPs on that node then internal connections to the service from that node should be rejected.)
+If a service has `.spec.internalTrafficPolicy` set to `"Local"`, then "internal" traffic to the service (that is, traffic to the ClusterIPs) should only be redirected to endpoint IPs on the node that the connection originated from.
+If there are no endpoint IPs on that node then internal connections to the service from that node should be dropped.

-If a service has `.spec.externalTrafficPolicy` set to `"Local"`, then "external" traffic to the service (that is, traffic which comes from a source outside the cluster) should only be redirected to endpoint IPs on the node where the connection first arrives in the cluster.
-(If there are no local endpoint IPs on that node then external connections to the service via that node should be dropped, _not_ rejected.)
+If a service has `.spec.externalTrafficPolicy` set to `"Local"`, then "external" traffic to the service (that is, traffic to NodePorts, ExternalIPs, or Load Balancer IPs) should only be redirected to endpoint IPs on the node where the connection first arrives in the cluster.
+If there are no local endpoint IPs on that node then external connections to the service via that node should be dropped.

+(For external traffic policy in particular, it is important that "wrongly-directed" traffic be _dropped_, not _rejected_, because there is a race condition between when the proxy stops accepting new connections for a service on a particular node versus when the load balancer _notices_ that the proxy has stopped accepting new connections.
+During that time, if the load balancer sends a connection to a "bad" node, we drop the packets so that the client will think there was just a transient network problem and retry (hopefully getting directed to a valid node this time).
+If we rejected the packets, the client would get back an error and might think the service was actually unavailable.)

 In the case of `externalTrafficPolicy: Local`, since the traffic is guaranteed to not leave the node, there is no need to SNAT it, so the